Medication Search: Votrient

-Lung inflammation: Lung inflammation (interstitial lung disease), causing difficulty breathing has occurred rarely in some people taking this medication.
+Lung inflammation: Rarely, some people taking this medication have experienced lung inflammation (interstitial lung disease), causing difficulty breathing.
 This complication can be serious and sometimes fatal.
 If you experience new or worsening shortness of breath or cough (with or without fever) at any time while you are taking pazopanib, contact your doctor immediately.

 Reproduction: Pazopanib may decrease fertility for both men and women.
 Discuss with your doctor any concerns you have about having children in the future.
-Women of childbearing age who are taking this medication should use an effective method of birth control (e.g., birth control pill, condoms) during treatment and for 8 weeks after treatment.
-Pazopanib has also been linked to birth defects in babies born to mothers whose male partner used the medication during the pregnancy.
+Women who could become pregnant who are taking this medication should use an effective method of birth control (e.g., birth control pill, condoms) during treatment and for 8 weeks after treatment.
+Pazopanib has also been linked to birth defects in babies born to mothers whose male partners used the medication during the pregnancy.
 Men whose partners are or may become pregnant should use a barrier form of birth control, such as condoms, while taking pazopanib and for at least 2 weeks after taking the last dose.